- OS X 10.10 Yosemite

 - macOS 10.15 Catalina

 - macOS 11 Big Sur

 Older versions of CCC are still available for users running older OSes.
 Note that these older versions are not actively being developed and support is provided on a case-by-case basis.

-- APFS source and destination volumes are only supported on macOS 10.13 High Sierra
+- APFS source and destination volumes are only supported on macOS 10.13 High Sierra and later

 - A minimum screen resolution of 1024x768 is required